troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 Why would you need immutable objects?

-Well, with the resurgence of functional programming these days people talk a lot about "immutable data".
+With the resurgence of functional programming these days people talk a lot about "immutable data".
 Immutable data structures are one of the core tenets of functional programming and something that is notoriously hard to get right in Ruby.

 Imagine you have a bank account model like this in Ruby: